tjch-o/filter-news-bot/README.md

 To run this bot on your machine, you will need:
 - a Telegram bot token
 - a NewsAPI API key
+- load the token and the api key into a `.env` file in the same directory

+To download all dependencies, use the following command:

+`pip install -r requirements.txt`

 To start the bot, use the `/start` command.